mesafoundation/mesa/src/README.md

 * Better error reporting
 * Plugin / middleware support
 * Better disconnection handling
+* Potential rewrite in compiled language such as Go

 ### Status
-`@cryb/mesa` has been actively developed since December 2019.
+`@cryb/mesa` has been actively developed since December 2019

 ## Codebase
-The codebase for `@cryb/mesa` is written in JavaScript, utilising TypeScript and Node.js.
+The codebase for `@cryb/mesa` is written in JavaScript, utilising TypeScript and Node.js

 ### Code Style
 We ask that you follow our [code style guidelines](https://github.com/crybapp/library/blob/master/code-style/STYLE.md) when contributing to this repository.